-From the shadows, I come… back, haha!
+.egion chapter 4 makes me come back from the shadows!
 Soo, as you guys know, I am reading my friend’s manga, CasualMisfit, called Legion King of Kings.
-Now, last time I was telling you about the third chapter called “The Punchline” (whose punchline I hope you got by now, if not let me know and I’ll tell you what I believe it to be ), that’s why now as I forward through his series, I want to continue giving you some pieces of my head.
+Now, last time I was telling you about the third chapter called “The Punchline”.
+Whose punchline I hope you got by now.
+If not let me know.
+I’ll tell you what I believe it to be.
+Now as I forward through his series, I want to continue to give you some pieces of my head.

-However, after this comes one of my favourite parts of the chapter, and I believe, of the manga up until now.
-Amadous snapping at his fellow psionian – being the thing that basically makes him go super crazy on the guy, after he’s told that “attacking a fellow psionian” isn’t a simple thing to do, especially for him as a beginner.
+However, after this comes one of my favourite parts of the chapter, and of the manga up until now.
+Amadous snaps at his fellow psionian!
+It’s the thing that basically makes him go super crazy on the guy.
+That, after he’s told that “attacking a fellow psionian” isn’t a simple thing to do.
+Especially for him as a beginner.

 Fellow…Fellow?!
 You sent me into the dragon’s den to have my ass handed to me!
 You are not my fellow anything!!!… Getting your kicks at the expense of others!
 Bastards with nothing better to do than waste people’s time… I hate people like you!

-After Amadous finishes throwing his honest and sincere opinion at his “fellow psionian”, he is advised that if he wants, he can challenge him to a battle.
-The other player doesn’t even finish their idea that Amadous already challenges the other guy to a fight.
+After Amadous finishes throwing his honest and sincere opinion at his “fellow psionian”, he is advised to challenge a battle.
+The other player doesn’t even finish their idea.
+Amadous already challenges the other guy to a fight.

-After Anchor deactivates his Ki enrichment getting back to his original shape, he leaves the place telling Amadous that “it’s casuals like him that are keeping Psionia down”.
+After Anchor deactivates his Ki enrichment, he gets back to his original shape.
+Leaves the place telling Amadous that “it’s casuals like him that are keeping Psionia down”.
 Casuals, he says… haha!
 At that point I’m like… I see what you did there, Cas!

 And it doesn’t stop there, as Anchor continues telling him that although he has some spirit inside him, he hates to break it to him but spirit isn’t going to get him anywhere because “this isn’t some anime or manga” and that “no deus ex machina is going to save him at the last second”.
 The subtlety of this particular sentence is absolutely glorious!
 At least to me.
 And again I’m all like ..
 Yes, yes, I see what you did there!